 Furthermore, being aware of your credit score and working towards improving it enables you to access better financial products, such as loans with lower interest rates.
 A good credit score also increases your chances of securing rental agreements and can even impact potential employment opportunities.

-If you need help monitoring your spending and savings, consider using a banking app like Current.
+If you need help monitoring your spending and savings, consider using a mobile app like Current.
 Tracking how much you spend and increasing your savings will help you pay your bills or credit cards on time, adding to a positive payment history and improving your credit scores.

 Current also allows you to track your spending and see which categories you spend your money on, helping you identify areas where you could save money.
-The app also allows you to create savings pods to set money aside for different purposes while earning a 4.00% APY on your savings.
+The app also allows you to create savings pods to set money aside for different purposes while earning a 4.00% bonus on your savings.

 Visit the Current’s website to learn more about the features for managing your finances in the app or to open an account with them.